Shopify/draggable/README.md

 creates mirror, emits events, manages sensor events, makes elements draggable.

-The additional modules are built on top of `Draggable` and therefore provide a similar API interface, for more information read the documentation below.
+The additional modules are built on top of `Draggable` and therefore provide a similar API interface, for more information please read the documentation below.

 **Features**